oracle/graal/espresso/docs/continuations.md

 - If in between the call to `resume` and `suspend` any of the following holds:
     - A lock is held (this may be an object monitor through the `MONITORENTER` bytecode, or even a `java.util.concurrent.locks.ReentrantLock`).
-    - There is a non-java frame on the stack (this could be a `native` method, or even a VM instrinsic).
+    - There is a non-java frame on the stack (this could be a `native` method, or even a VM intrinsic).

 Furthermore, there is currently no support for continuation-in-continuation.